Loading…

 Planning tip

-When to go, July to September, the Ishkoman Valley road is snow-free only in summer.
+Best Time to Visit, July to September, the Ishkoman Valley road is snow-free only in summer.

 Getting there, Drive from Gilgit north to Gakuch, then east through Ishkoman Valley to Imit village, a full day's drive.
 From Imit the trek to the lake takes 2-3 days.